7 Jul 2017

 “What is your specific pipeline as a motion designer?”

 Below, you can see their answers, as well as the answer of our own Motion Graphic Designer and Chief Creative Officer.
 Hopefully, it will help you in your future career choice or would be an interesting read.

 "In case I need to create a video that is large in length, I research the internet for some inspiration to present to illustrator and then we start creating the sketches and the storyboard.

-Later on comes illustrations on the computer which gets thrown into After Effects for the animation.
-To solve various problems with animation I also use 3D software.
+Later on, come illustrations on the computer which gets thrown into After Effects for the animation.
+To solve various problems with the animation I also use 3D software.